scipy-conference/scipy_proceedings/papers/brian_mcfee/brian_mcfee.rst

 This allows researchers to leverage existing library functions while experimenting with improvements to specific components.
-Although this seems simple and obvious, from a practical standpoint the monolithic designs and lack of interoperability between different research codebases has historically made this difficult.
+Although this seems simple and obvious, from a practical standpoint the monolithic designs and lack of interoperability between different research codebases have historically made this difficult.

 Finally, we strive for readable code, thorough documentation and exhaustive testing.
 All development is conducted on GitHub.
 We apply modern software development practices, such as continuous integration testing (via Travis [#]_) and coverage (via Coveralls [#]_).
-All functions are thoroughly documented using Sphinx, and include example code demonstrating usage.
+All functions are implemented in pure Python, thoroughly documented using Sphinx, and include example code demonstrating usage.
-Librosa mostly complies with PEP-8 recommendations, with a small set of exceptions for variable names that make the code more concise without sacrificing clarity |---| e.g., ``y`` and ``sr`` are preferred over more verbose names such as ``audio_buffer`` and ``sampling_rate``
+Librosa mostly complies with PEP-8 recommendations, with a small set of exceptions for variable names that make the code more concise without sacrificing clarity: e.g., ``y`` and ``sr`` are preferred over more verbose names such as ``audio_buffer`` and ``sampling_rate``.
-|---| and limits on the number of function parameters in certain cases.

 .. [#] https://travis-ci.org
 .. [#] https://coveralls.io